dshieble/dshieble.github.io/_posts/2023-05-14-large-language-models-part-1.md

 Large language models are notoriously bad at understanding very large or very small numbers.
 This is due to limitations in their training data and architecture.
 Most LLMs do not see much large number arithmetic in their training data, and deep neural networks may propagate errors in large scale symbolic computations.

 As a result we need to be cautious when passing numerical features to LLMs.
 For example, although we might expect a traditional deep neural network to recognize that the ratio of two features is predictive, an LLM may struggle to draw this conclusion.
-> We can mitigate this by connecting an LLM-powered agent to a calculator like ChatGPT's WolframAlpha plugin.
-See [this post](https://writings.stephenwolfram.com/2023/03/chatgpt-gets-its-wolfram-superpowers/) for more details.
-However, this can add a substantial amount of complexity.

-Another way around this problem is to replace raw numbers or computed values with descriptive text like small/medium/large or comparative figures like "twice as large as the median value".
+One way around this problem is to replace raw numbers or computed values with descriptive text like small/medium/large or comparative figures like "twice as large as the median value".
 This can work well, but is quite time intensive to design for a large number of features.

 For example, rather than a text encoding like:
 ```